qrzbing/zed-android-port/README.md

 ### Setting up External Termux

 > [!IMPORTANT]
 > External Termux is partially wired today.
-The runtime-picker entry exists and persistence works, but the JNI Intent bridge that actually dispatches subprocesses to Termux's `RUN_COMMAND` service hasn't landed yet (`crates/zdroid_runtime/src/adapters/external_termux.rs` is stubbed pending [#36](https://github.com/Dylanmurzello/zed-android-port/issues/36)).
+The runtime-picker entry exists and persistence works, but the JNI Intent bridge that actually dispatches subprocesses to Termux's `RUN_COMMAND` service hasn't landed yet ([`crates/zdroid_runtime/src/adapters/external_termux.rs`](crates/zdroid_runtime/src/adapters/external_termux.rs) is stubbed).
 Picking this adapter today writes the selection, but subprocess calls don't reach Termux.
 Use Bootstrap or Kali chroot for actual work in the meantime.

 Setup, once the bridge lands: